National Steel Corporation: National Steel Corp

+NSC raised capital with $40 million 25-year 5% bonds dated April 1, 1931.
+The debt was refinanced in 1935 and 1939 at successively lower interest rates while the maturity date (1965) remained unchanged.

+On August 5, 1931, NSC completed its $36.5 million expansion program, among which was the $29 million steel plant of the Great Lakes Steel Corporation.

+During 1933 all outstanding 2,156,832 shares of no par value were exchanged 1:1 for shares of $25 par.
+The authorized capital in 1939 was still 3,000,000 shares and there were then 2,199,822 outstanding.
+Effective March 30, 1950 the common stock was split 3-for-1.

 Post war years

 The post-World War II years brought about record profits for the company as steel was in high demand.
 The company continued to post healthy profits in the 1970s, although the latter half of the decade saw some sharp and turbulent profit slumps.
 The increasing consumption of imported steel was often an attributed problem.
 It acquired United Financial Corporation, in 1979, adding another sundry item for its portfolio.
 United Financial was the parent company of Citizens Savings & Loan Association of San Francisco, which was the seventh‐largest savings and loan in the United States.